Noah-Huppert/infobright-backup-check/README.md

 - Check if the test volume is attached to the `ib02.dev` instance
     - If attached: Invoke the [Test Infobright Backup step](#test-infobright-backup)
-    - If not attached: Add a message to the wait SQS queue which will invoke this step again
+    - If not attached: Invoke this step again in 15 seconds

 ### Test Infobright Backup
 Tests the integrity of the Infobright backup.